halirutan/XPaceTools/README.md

 ## Usage

 The main goal was to provide a program `xpaceStatistics` that runs without any (serious) dependencies on most machines and calculates a statistic of XPace logfiles.
-In genereral, the usage is
+In general, the usage is

 ```shell
 xpaceStatistics xpace_001.log